-- Increase in insurance of \$13,276;
+- Decrease in insurance of \$11,236;

-- Increase in computer expense of \$349;
+- Increase in computer expense of \$5,486;

-- Decrease in rental expense of \$3,734;
+- Decrease in rental expense of \$370;

-- Increase in professional fees of \$30,911;
+- Increase in professional fees of \$42,345;

-- Decrease in marketing expense of \$2,651;
+- Increase in marketing expense of \$22,053;

-- Increase in travel, seminar and training of \$359;
+- Increase in travel, seminar and training of \$1,927;

-- Decrease in depreciation and amortization expenses of \$503;
+- Decrease in depreciation and amortization expenses of \$2,431;

-- Increase in membership dues and subscriptions of \$2,238;
+- Decrease in membership dues and subscriptions of \$7,230;

-- Increase in payroll and payroll related expenses of \$12,289;
+- Increase in payroll and payroll related expenses of \$20,073;

-- Decrease in repairs and maintenance of \$1,381; and
+- Increase in repairs and maintenance of \$715; and

-- Increase in other expenses of \$4,149.
+- Increase in other expenses of \$5,110.

-At the close of fiscal year 2022, COIDA had net position of \$5,079,224, a decrease of \$20,241 from the prior year.
+At the close of fiscal year 2023, COIDA had net position of \$5,437,904, an increase of \$358,680 from the prior year.
 The term "net position" refers to the difference between assets and liabilities.

 COIDA's primary objective is to provide assistance to existing businesses, expansions and business startups with professional assistance, tax incentives, educational programs and access to capital for the purposes of creating jobs and economic development activity within Otsego County.
 The loan funds are comprised of investments dedicated to this purpose and matching funds from COIDA's accumulated working capital.
-The revolving loan fund in COIDA's statement of net position is a major asset.
-For COIDA's loan funds, the financial statements, net of allowance show a net decrease of \$13,484 from \$13,484 at year-end 2021 to \$-0- at year-end 2022.
+The revolving loan fund is not reflected in COIDA's statement of net position as an allowance for uncollectible loans which has been created for all outstanding loans.